bikeboardsurf1/containers-101/container-introduction/step1/text.md

 <br>

-Confirm Docker is running using
+Confirm Docker is running using:

 ```plain
 docker version